J3rome/i3-multimonitor-workspace/README.md

 ### Required i3 configuration

 In the future, I hope to find a way to reduce the amount of configuration needed for the daemon to work.
-In the meantime, here is what you need to add to your configuration :
+In the meantime, here is what you need to add to your configuration (typically in `~/.config/i3/config`)